-The Audit Committee currently is composed of four non-employee independent directors: Ms. Quinn, Chair, Ms. Nelson, and Messrs.
+The Audit Committee currently is composed of three non-employee independent directors: Ms. Nelson, Chair, and Messrs.
 Lovoi and Transier, each of whom meets the independence and financial literacy requirements as defined in the applicable NYSE and SEC rules.
 The Audit Committee is appointed by the Board to assist the Board in fulfilling its oversight responsibility to our shareholders, potential shareholders, the investment community and others relating to: (i) the integrity of our financial statements, (ii) the effectiveness of our internal control over financial reporting, (iii) our compliance with legal and regulatory requirements, (iv) the performance of our internal audit function and independent registered public accounting firm and (v) the independent registered public accounting firm's qualifications and independence.
-Among its duties, all of which are more specifically described in the Audit Committee charter, which was most recently amended in December 2018, the Audit Committee:
+Among its duties, all of which are more specifically described in the Audit Committee charter, which was most recently amended in December 2020, the Audit Committee:

-- Appoints and oversees our independent registered public accounting firm; - Reviews the adequacy of our accounting and audit principles and practices, and the adequacy of compliance assurance procedures and internal controls; - Reviews and pre-approves all non-audit services to be performed by the independent registered public accounting firm in order to maintain the accounting firm's independence;
+- Appoints and oversees our independent registered public accounting firm; - Reviews the adequacy of our accounting and audit principles and practices, and the adequacy of compliance assurance procedures and internal controls; - Reviews and pre-approves all non-audit services to be performed by the independent registered public accounting firm in order to maintain the accounting firm's independence; - Reviews the scope of the annual audit; - Reviews with management and the independent registered public accounting firm our annual and quarterly financial statements, including disclosures made in management's discussion and analysis and in our earnings press releases; - Discusses with management and the independent registered public accounting firm any "critical audit matters" that are being considered by the independent registered public accounting firm for inclusion in its audit opinion;